lanesane/slugnote/README.md

         },
         "noteInfo" : {
             "name" : "Example Note",
-            "description" : "This note is an example from which all", "class" : {
+            "description" : "This note is an example.", "class" : {
                 "id" : 1234567,
                 "name" : "Class Name"